TatuE/Trust_to_Blockchain/h4_To_the_moon.md

 ### Nakamoto 2008: Bitcoin: A Peer-to-Peer Electronic Cash System

-The document summarized can be read at the O'Reilly website, **Note that the site requires registration**  : [Schneier 2015: Applied Cryptography](https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/10_chap02.html#chap02-sec003)
+The document summarized can be read at the bitcoin.org website : [Nakamoto 2008: Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)

-The document details in general how one way and one-way hash functions work and are used in general and with some technical detail added but without going in to much to the computational details.

 ## a